Pranaybhute/Marksheet/README.md

 Hello Everyone
 This is the Marksheet Program
-You enter the details and get the marksheet
+You enter the details and get the marksheet.
 Marksheet is properly designed.

 but you can changes in this program ... you do it..